-- 1992 SUM was incorporated - 1993 First Classes Meet at the New Orleans Campus - 1995 SUM Graduated its First A.A.
-Degree Students - 2000 First Classes Meet at the Oakland Campus - 2003 SUM Granted Candidacy Accreditation Status with ABHE - 2004 SUM New Orleans and Oakland Merge into One Institution. - 2004 SUM Dedicated its Oakland Campus (Debt Free) after a \$6 Million Capital Campaign - 2005 Hurricane Katrina Devastated the New Orleans Campus' Student Body - 2006 SUM Achieves Initial Accreditation Status with ABHE - 2007 SUM Receives ABHE Authorization to Offer a B.A. and Online Degree Program - 2008 SUM Graduates its First B.A.
-Degree Students - 2008 SUM Launched its Cohort Model of Online Education

-- 2011 SUM Received ABHE Authorization to Offer M.A.
-Programs - 2011 SUM Launched its International Cohort Model of Online Education - 2012 SUM Celebrated its 20th anniversary as a Ministry - 2013 SUM Received 10-year reaffirmation with ABHE - 2013 SUM Graduated its first Graduate Students from the M.A. program - 2014 SUM launched the Bachelor of Arts program completely in Spanish. - 2015 SUM graduated its first class of Master of Arts students from the International Cohorts.
+1992 SUM was incorporated 1993 First Classes Meet at the New Orleans Campus 1995 SUM Graduated its First A.A.
+Degree Students 2000 First Classes Meet at the Oakland Campus 2003 SUM Granted Candidacy Accreditation Status with ABHE 2004 SUM New Orleans and Oakland Merge into One Institution.
+2004 SUM Dedicated its Oakland Campus (Debt Free) after a \$6 Million Capital Campaign 2005 Hurricane Katrina Devastated the New Orleans Campus' Student Body 2006 SUM Achieves Initial Accreditation Status with ABHE 2007 SUM Receives ABHE Authorization to Offer a B.A. and Online Degree Program 2008 SUM Graduates its First B.A.
+Degree Students 2008 SUM Launched its Cohort Model of Online Education 2011 SUM Received ABHE Authorization to Offer M.A.
+Programs 2011 SUM Launched its International Cohort Model of Online Education 2012 SUM Celebrated its 20th anniversary as a Ministry 2013 SUM Received 10-year reaffirmation with ABHE 2013 SUM Graduated its first Graduate Students from the M.A. program 2014 SUM launched the Bachelor of Arts program completely in Spanish.
+2015 SUM graduated its first class of Master of Arts students from the International Cohorts.
+2018 SUM relocated its main campus from Oakland to El Dorado Hills.